FreeFeatured

 4. Formal Application Submission

-Submit your application at the regional office or through the Land Bank online portal (where available).
+Submit your application at the provincial office or through the Land Bank e-services portal.
 You'll receive an acknowledgment with reference number.

 5. Credit Assessment and Due Diligence